smart-edge-open/ido-specs/doc/building-blocks/emco/openness-emco.md

 > **NOTE**: `[edgenode_group]` and `[edgenode_vca_group]` are not required for configuration, since EMCO micro services just need to be deployed on the Kubernetes* control plane node.
 - Run script `./deploy_ne.sh -f central_orchestrator`.
 Deployment should complete successfully.
 In the flavor, harbor registry is deployed to provide images services as well.

+Besids that, OpenNESS EMCO also supports deployment option for Azure public cloud. <FFS>

 ```shell
 # kubectl get pods -n emco
 NAMESPACE NAME                           READY   STATUS   RESTARTS AGE